keboola/connection-docs/tutorial/branches/prepare-tables.md

 {: .image-popup}
 ![New snowflake transformation](/tutorial/branches/figures/new-snflk.png)

-In the **Table Input Mapping** section, fill in the table `bitcoin_price` that you created by running the HTTP extractor.
+In the **Table Input Mapping** section, fill in the table `bitcoin_price` that you created by running the HTTP connector.

 {: .image-popup}
 ![Snowflake input mapping](/tutorial/branches/figures/snflk-prod-im.png)